Barnwell: The injuries shaking up the NFL playoff race

 As a result, a game the Jags absolutely needed to win and should have won using the Tom Coughlin Formula from a year ago turned into a brutal defeat.
 Jacksonville held the Steelers scoreless for the first 42 minutes of the game and went up 16-0.
 Jalen Ramsey and the Jags' defense picked off Ben Roethlisberger three times and forced the Steelers to become one-dimensional, which should have freed their pass rush to tee off on the veteran quarterback.
 Hackett's bevy of running backs combined with Bortles to run the ball 43 times for 179 yards.

 It all didn't matter.
 The formula relies on the quarterback to do something to win against a competent offense, because the Jags couldn't keep Roethlisberger down forever.
 The Jags (3-7) turned three possessions that started on Pittsburgh's side of the field into six points.
-When they needed a first down or two to keep the Steelers' offense off of the field, the offensive line couldn't manufacture one.
+When they needed a first down or two to keep the Steelers' offense off the field, the offensive line couldn't manufacture one.
 The Jaguars didn't record a single first down on their final five possessions.
-They are a broken offense, and while it's easy (and partly true) to pin it on Bortles, the loss of Robinson seems to have set off a disastrous chain of events.
+They are a broken offense, and while it's easy (and partly accurate) to pin it on Bortles, the loss of Robinson seems to have set off a disastrous chain of events.

 Entire secondary, Philadelphia Eagles